mharob/100-days-of-code/log.md

 **Today's Progress**: I completed the majority of the Basic JavaScripting challenges in my 1 hour and 25 minute session.
 However, that is frankly all I could manage as I had a rough time with the later material.

 **Thoughts** Today's frustrations consist of how objects work in JavaScript.
 While they may be similar to structures in appearance and design they can also act on entirely other behaviors.
 I was not sure if it was just simply the syntax or the logic behind utilizing the behaviors but a good portion of the object challenges through me for a loop.
 While I may of had setbacks and hardships today, I am by no means unmovtivated to charge in tomorrow and conquer these tests of adversity.
 My goal for tomorrow is to get through to the algorithim challenges and complete as many as possible.

+### Day 3: May 4, 2017 Thursday

+**Today's Progress**: I was able to complete all but the Profile Lookup challenge of the Basic JavaScript section.
+As well as complete the first and work on the second exercise of the Basic Algorithim Scripting section.
+All within my usual one hour and 25 minute coding session.

+**Thoughts** While I was able to work through the rest of the exercises for some reason I just can't get a handle on the profile loopup challenge.
+I believe it has something to do with establishing a if condition to check if the prop of the appropriate name is present.
+Usually to check for a property one would use the .hasOwnProperty function.
+However, how would one do so to check for the property for a specific name?
+Beyond that the reverse string algorithim was minimal beyond getting hung up on the behaviors of the seperator parameter for a time.
+The factorial challenge is giving me some grief in that my array will not populate and I will have to research further on the behavior.